 The biggest change is that my grand-father and father de-stemmed the grapes.
 I’m not a mystical person (in fact I’m an atheist!), but there was something almost supernatural the first time I left the stems on the whole clusters.
 I’m a pragmatist that believes in what I touch and what I see, but I’ll never forget the bottle that changed my life: a 1911 Clos Vougeot.
 It was so fresh that it marked me for life.
 How could a wine travel through so many decades (it was about 90 years old at the time) and still taste this youthful?

 So I looked into it, and deduced that it had to be a cellar choice and not vineyard work.
-Coincidentally, I went to taste wines at Romanée-Conti about a month after trying the Vougeot, who happen to make whole-cluster vinifications.
+Coincidentally, I went to taste wines at Romanée-Conti about a month after trying the Vougeot, and they happen to make whole-cluster vinifications.
 So I tried it for myself, and I think you really gain more complexity, specifically floral aromas.
 This was lost in the cold carbonic macerations of the 80’s and early 90’s: you could taste cassis, red fruit, blackberry fruit, maybe even a little spice but no flowers.
 The flowers in the vines weren't transported into the bottle.

-I’ve always loved reading old books about Burgundies’s history, and I remember many wine descriptors mentioning roses, violets...
+I’ve always loved reading old books about Burgundy's history, and I remember many wine descriptors mentioning roses, violets...
 I thought to myself: these flowers are in our vineyards, so why can’t we taste them in our wines?
 The subtle way the flowers play with the fruit and the spice, now that’s a great wine!

 How do feel about the current state of Burgundy?